Review: All-New Subaru Forester Driven In Thailand – Excelling Through Steady EvolutionBerita Kereta

 - Origin: Fully Imported from (TCSAT) Bangkok, Thailand

-In terms of design, though changes are more subtle, Subaru has done well to give Forester a contemporary uplift – keeping true to their somewhat boxy but angular proportions and stylish design elements.
+In terms of design, though changes are more subtle, Subaru have done well to give Forester a contemporary uplift – keeping true to their somewhat boxy but angular proportions and stylish design elements.

 Guided by the company’s latest “Dynamic x Solid” design language, the front end has been substantially reworked with larger (standard fit) LED headlights and C-Shaped LED Daytime Running Lights (2.0i-S and 2.0i-S ES variants).
 The grille stands larger and bolder now and features Active Shutters; lower down the bumper receives a larger skidplate, while the fog lamp enclosures are larger now to accentuate a tougher stance.
 The width of the car has also increased by 20mm to 1,815 mm.